Over the years, different kinds of databases were developed for different use cases. DB-Engines is tracking more than 300 databases. Choose wisely.

 - a unique key identifying each row.

-It is a safe bet to start With MySQL or PostgreSQL.
+It is a safe bet to start with PostgreSQL or MySQL.
 Many mobile apps rely on SQLite.

 - Amazon Aurora: Amazon's own relational database